Valafi/UE5-Style-Guide/README.md

 1. Be sure you're using source control.
 1. Immediately run Fix Up Redirectors on your project.
-1. Navigate to the folder on disk and delete the assets inside.
+1. Navigate to the folder on your disk and delete the assets inside.
 1. Close the editor.
 1. Make sure your source control state is in sync (i.e. if using Perforce, run a Reconcile Offline Work on your content directory)
 1. Open the editor.
 Confirm everything still works as expected.
 If it doesn't, revert, figure out what went wrong, and try again.